 I gained my PGCE teaching qualification in 2017 and teach Level 2 – Level 4 counselling courses in FE colleges and HE University.

-Carole is a qualified supervisor delivering Continuing Professional Development groups for support staff, Clinical Supervision for qualified counsellors and Professional Supervision for school staff.
-Carole will be applying for BACP Accreditation in 2014.
+Carole is a qualified supervisor who has experience of delivering Continual Professional Development groups for support staff, Clinical Supervision for qualified counsellors and Professional Supervision for school staff.
+Carole also has her own private practice.

 Lesley was a volunteer counsellor for MacMillan Dove, which specialises in bereavement counselling.
 She is also a volunteer counsellor for Thurrock Mind, working with clients with a variety of problems.